 The traditional method of pattern making, using wood to produce patterns and core boxes requires skilled craftsmen.
 Such people are becoming increasingly scarce and those still working at the craft are usually in high demand with long lead times.

-You do not need any experience or knowledge of 3D drawing or printing to use this service.
 Send us your two dimensional drawing, or simply a dimensioned sketch.
-From this we can produce a 3D computer model including your required draft angles, machining allowances, contraction and core prints.
-This 3D computer model is then converted into thin layers by a special programme and used by the 3D printer to produce the required parts.
+We can then produce a 3D computer model including your required draft angles, machining allowances, contraction and core prints.
+This 3D computer model is converted into thin layers by a special programme and used by the 3D printer to produce the required parts.

-For small quantity production, the printed patterns can also be used directly as a split or loose pattern.
-For board mounted multiple patterns, we can either supply the required number of copies, or you can use the original and make your own resin copies; just like wooden patterns are commonly copied.
+The printed patterns can also be used directly as a split or loose pattern.
+With board mounted multiple patterns, we can either supply the required number of copies, or you can use the original and make your own resin copies; just like wooden patterns are commonly copied.
 Double contraction can be added at the drawing stage if metal patterns are to be produced from the 3D printed pattern

-We can also make the matching split or knock out core box to suit the printed patterns.
+We can also supply matching split or knock out core boxes to suit the printed pattern.

 Maximum size of a single part must fit within a volume of 200mm wide x 200mm deep x 205mm high.
 Larger items can usually be made by dividing into smaller parts and then joined together after printing.

-Materials available are PLA, Amphora nGen copolyester or ABS.
+Available materials are PLA, Amphora nGen copolyester or ABS.
 See the materials information pagefor their respective properties.
-Patterns and core boxes are usually made in red or black colours respectively, though a wide range of alternative colours are available if required.
+Patterns and core boxes are usually made in red or black colours respectively, though a wide range of alternative colours are available.